django/deps/final/0001-dep-process.rst

 or patches usually don't need a DEP and follow Django's normal `contribution process <https://docs.djangoproject.com/en/dev/internals/contributing/>`_.

 The more focused the DEP, the more successful it tends to be.
-The Core Developers reserve the right to reject DEP proposals if they appear too unfocused or too broad.
+The Steering Council reserve the right to reject DEP proposals if they appear too unfocused or too broad.
 If in doubt, split your DEP into several well-focused ones.

 The DEP Author (see below for the formal definition of an Author) should first attempt to ascertain whether the idea is DEP-able.
 Posting to